scaleoutsean/eseries-perf-analyzer/README.md

 #### Deploy

 **NOTE:** EPA v3.4.0 uses "named" Docker volumes for both Grafana and InfluxDB since they both require a non-root user and Docker's "named" volumes were supposed to make that easier.
 But it wasn't easier.
-It was worse.
-So 3.5.0 reverts to bind-style in the `./epa` directory.
+It was worse. v3.5.0 reverts to bind-style in the `./epa` directory.
 You may edit your volume configuration any way you want in `./epa/docker-compose.yaml`.

 Download and decompress latest release and enter the `epa` sub-directory: